lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 Genes involved in the transition to sexual reproduction are after all not ubiquitously expressed nor abundantly expressed when considering bulk tissue RNA extractions.
 More genome based data of seed-free plants and functional characterisation of transcription factors may allow us to better interpret a phylogeny like this one.

 ![Azolla MIKC^C^ phylogenetic analysis and response to FR.
 The Azolla MIKCC gene model encoded by Azfi_s0028.g024032 was annotated manually.
 Sequences extracted from the genome browsers of each species were aligned with MAFFT E-INS-i [@Katoh2013], then trimmed with trimAl [@Capella-Gutierrez2009].
-First a draft phylogeny was computed with IQTREE [@Nguyen2015], then this draft phylogeny served as a guide for alignment optimization with PRANK [@Loytynoja2014] of the untrimmed original MAFFT E-INS-i alignment.
-This optimized alignment was then trimmed again with trimAl and used for inference of the final phylogeny with IQTREE.
+First a draft phylogeny was computed with IQTREE [@Nguyen2015], then this draft phylogeny served as a guide for alignment optimization with PRANK [@Loytynoja2014] of the untrimmed original MAFFT E-INS-i MSA.
+This optimized MSA was then trimmed again with trimAl and used for inference of the final phylogeny with IQTREE.
 Bootstrap values are transfer bootstraps calculated with 1000 non-parametric bootstrap trees [@Lemoine2018].
 Transfer bootstrap assays similarity of nodes rather than binary identical or non-identical nodes in bootstrap trees: it therefore tends to be more informative for bigger trees.
 All code is deposited on github.com/lauralwd/MIKC_tree.
 The tree was rooted on a group of algal sequences.
 Nodes with bootstrap support equal or greater than 50% are indicated.
 Branches are color coded as per their plant lineage.](source/figures/fig7_MIKCc_phylogeny.pdf){#fig:fig7_MIKCc_phylogeny short-caption="Azolla MIKCc phylogenetic analysis and response to FR"}

 ## 2-OGD